On convergence of mappings in metric spaces with direct and inverse modulus conditions

-For homeomorphisms in metric spaces satisfying one inequality with respect to modulus of families of curves, there is proved a theorem on continuous extension of inverse mappings.
-For the families of mappings mentioned above, there are proved theorems on equicontinuity in the closure of a domain.
+For mappings in metric spaces satisfying one inequality with respect to modulus of families of curves, there is proved a lightness of the uniform limit of mappings mentioned above.
+It is proved that, the uniform limit of these mappings is light mapping, whenever a function which corresponds to distortion of families of curves, is of finite mean oscillation at every point.
+Besides that, for one class of homeomorphisms of metric spaces, there are obtained theorems about equicontinuity of inverse mappings.